River-Mochi/AchievementFixer/README.md

   - `[UNLOCK SELECTED]` immediately marks it completed.
   - `[CLEAR SELECTED]`  resets a single achievement (back to not completed).
 - `[Debug: RESET ALL]` wipes all achievement progress (useful for testing).
-  If you click this by accident, you can unlock the ones you want again.
+  If you click this by accident, you can use the Unlock button to get them back.

 ## Supports 9+ languages